Safarveisi/ML_PLATFORM/README.md

 kubectl get svc -n ingress-nginx
 ```

-::four:: You can now make an API request to http://ionos.ingress-nginx.com/fast/python-api/ with the parameter `select-api?api_name=node`.
+:sunglasses: You can now make an API request to http://ionos.ingress-nginx.com/fast/python-api/ with the parameter `select-api?api_name=node`.
 FastAPI will handle the request and store the request parameter, `api_name=node`, along with its timestamp, in a PostgreSQL table (public.request).
 Additionally, you can access the `Streamlit` dashboard by navigating to http://ionos.ingress-nginx.com/streamlit/.

 # System